Relfos/LunarParser/README.md

     PM> Install-Package LunarParser

-Since this is a .NET standard package, to use with .NET framework projects please set the target as .NET Framework 4.6, otherwise Nuget will give you installation errors.
+Since this is a .NET standard package, to use with .NET framework projects please set the target to .NET Framework 4.5 or higher, otherwise Nuget will give you installation errors.

 # Getting Started